 Managing the PCD

+Airway clearance is the cornerstone of preventive treatment.
 Recurrent infections tend to be unpredictable, and usually need antibiotic treatment.
-In severe cases you might need antibiotics through an IV for a few weeks at a time.
-This can sometimes be done at home, but might mean a stay in the hospital.
+In severe cases, you might need antibiotics through an IV for a few weeks at a time.
+This can sometimes be done at home but might mean a stay in the hospital.
 When in hospital, you will likely receive airway clearance with physical therapy.
 How often this occurs during a lifetime with PCD is unpredictable and varies from one person to another – this could be once every few years with mild PCD, to a few times with year with more severe disease.

 Occasionally, even with the best of care, PCD may lead to severe lung disease that needs more intense treatment.
 Oxygen treatment might be needed at night, or during exercise.
-With very severe disease, breathing assist devices might be needed to help with breathing, and if the lungs are failing badly, doctors might suggest an assessment for a lung transplantion.
-While few patients with PCD go on to transplant, it can be effective with very severe diseases.
+With very severe disease, breathing assist devices might be needed to help with breathing, and if the lungs are failing badly, doctors might suggest an assessment for a lung transplantation.
+While few patients with PCD go on to need a lung transplant, it can be effective in appropriate patients.

 The Lung Association recommends patients and caregivers join our Living with Lung Disease Support Community to connect with others facing this disease.
 You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional who can help answer your questions and connect you with additional support.